wifisensing/PicoScenes-Manual/source/scenarios.rst

     PicoScenes "-d debug -i usrp192.168.30.2,192.168.70.2 --mode logger --freq 5190 --preset RX_CBW_40 --rx-channel 0,1,2,3 --clock-source external --plot"

 In this command, please pay special attention to the comma (**,**) in the option ``-i usrp192.168.30.2,192.168.70.2``.
 It means to combine multiple USRP devices.
 You can refer to :ref:`naming_for_usrp` for the complete naming protocols for NI USRP devices.
 The option ``--rx-channel`` is equivalent to ``--rxcm`` introduced aforementioned, and ``--rx-channel 0,1,2,3`` is equivalent to ``--rxcm 15`` meaning to use all four RF channels for receiving.
 Then option ``--clock-source external`` tell USRP to use external clock signals for the frequency generations for the LO and ADC/DAC pair.

+.. important:: The order of the IP addresses affects the order of the TX/RX channels!
+For example, the 0th and 3rd channels of the combined USRP ``usrp192.168.40.2,192.168.41.2`` refer to the first and the the second channel of the devices with the IP addresses of 192.168.40.2 and 192.168.41.2, respectively.

 Combining Multiple USRP Devices plus Dual-Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^